stedn/activnet/simulation/readme.txt

 1. Prerequisites for Deployment

 .
-Verify the MATLAB Runtime is installed and ensure you
+Verify the MATLAB runtime is installed and ensure you
-  have installed version 9.0 (R2015b).
+  have installed version 8.4 (R2014b).

 .
-If the MATLAB Runtime is not installed, do the following:
+If the MATLAB runtime is not installed, do the following:
   (1) enter

       >>mcrinstaller

       at MATLAB prompt.
-The MCRINSTALLER command displays the location of the MATLAB Runtime installer.
+The MCRINSTALLER command displays the location of the MATLAB runtime installer.

-  (2) run the MATLAB Runtime installer.
+  (2) run the MATLAB runtime installer.

-Or download the Linux 64-bit version of the MATLAB Runtime for R2015b from the MathWorks Web site by navigating to
+Or download the Linux 64-bit version of the MATLAB runtime for R2014b from the MathWorks Web site by navigating to

    http://www.mathworks.com/products/compiler/mcr/index.html

-For more information about the MATLAB Runtime and the MATLAB Runtime installer, see Package and Distribute in the MATLAB Compiler documentation
+For more information about the MATLAB runtime and the MATLAB runtime installer, see Distribution to End Users in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.